VividCortex supports 64-bit Linux, FreeBSD and Windows on x86 processors, provided the platform meets the minimum requirements for Go. In particular:

 PG_STAT_STATEMENTS approach is not exclusive to Amazon RDS.
 We can

-actually use it for any instance where sniffing is not an option, like off-host
+use it for any instance where decoding the database network protocol is not an option,

 Versions of Redis

 VividCortex supports Redis versions 2.0.0 and above, although versions prior to 2.6.0 will not report their full set of parameters.
-Agents will work regardless, but we may miss some configuration changes for older servers.
+The agent will work regardless, but we may miss some configuration changes for older servers.

 Versions of MongoDB